1.4.35 Self Harm

 5. Risks

-While you may feel that it is not part of your job role to carry out formal risk assessments in relation to self harm, all workers have a responsibility to talk to a child/young person who is experiencing difficulties in order to keep them safe and to help them to access the support that they need.
+While you may feel that it is not part of your job role to carry out formal risk assessments in relation to self-harm, all workers have a responsibility to talk to a child/young person who is experiencing difficulties in order to keep them safe and to help them to access the support that they need.

-If a child/young person tells you that they have self-harmed you may be the first person that they have confided in.
 Young people have reported that the first time they speak to a professional they want to be treated with care and respect, but sometimes the response they receive can actually make their situation worse, for example if they are told to simply stop self-harming or if suicidal thoughts are dismissed as attention seeking.

 6. Signs or Indicators of Self Harm

-Signs of self harm can present in the following forms:
+Signs of self-harm can present in the following forms:

 • Unexplained cuts, bruises or cigarette burns, usually on their wrists, arms, thighs and chest;